Furniture

 Avoid Conventional Furniture

-Avoid conventional furniture, Engineered wood, such as particle board, plywood, and MDF.
+Avoid conventional furniture, Engineered wood, such as particleboard, plywood, and MDF.
 They emit toxic vapors, contributing to indoor pollution and health issues like asthma and respiratory problems.

 The majority of mass-produced furniture is made with cheap particleboard or synthetic laminates.